-I feel to address emails that are circulating from well-meaning Christians about the lockdown.
-They are quoting a Scripture from Hebrews 10:25, “forsake not the assembling of yourselves together.”
+I feel to address some emails circulating from well-meaning Christians about the lockdown.
+A Scripture being quoted is from Hebrews 10:25, ‘Forsake not the assembling of yourselves together.’

-It may be, that even now, that some do have the faith or the natural courage to still gather together.
-But… “With humility of mind regard one another as more important than yourselves.
-Do not merely look out for your own interest but also for the interest of others“ (Philippians 2:3,4).
-Someone could be a carrier and harm others.
+It may be, that during this pandemic, that there are some who do have the faith, or the natural courage to still gather together.
+But they must consider others who may not feel the same, ‘With humility of mind regard one another as more important than yourselves.
+Do not merely look out for your own interest but also for the interest of others’ (Philippians 2:3,4).

-I knew at the time, no matter how tough, that the Lord was teaching me the best lesson I could ever learn in my Christian life: that if ever the time came for me to have to ‘walk all alone with Him’ again that I would know how – and that time has arrived!
+I didn’t know it at the time, but the Lord was teaching me the best lesson I would ever learn in my Christian life and I knew that if ever the time came for me to ‘walk all alone with Him’ again – that I would know how to!
+And that time arrived!
+LOCKDOWN!